snikolenko-flo/module2_part6/README.md

 Each module has a handler that uses manager methods.
 Manager methods use service methods.

+# Building

+To build the project run this command from root project directory(module2_part1): npx tsc

 # Launching

 Run a local server.